 Substitutions depend on whether you need fresh or dried dill, and how crucial its flavor is to your recipe.
 Let's dive into some top options that can save your meal — or make it even better.

-Top 10 Substitutes for Dill Weed
+Top 10 Dill Weed Substitutes for Every Dish

 - Fennel Seeds (Ground or Crushed)